| by Steve

 into account what happens to the signal when processed further

+in a video system.
 Once either of these images are converted to a digital video

 recording at 4:3 (standard television) aspect ratio, the resolution